nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 These two metrics are related but important for different reasons.
 The second metric is important for when you are performing any clustering or classification tasks on the resulting vectors using unsupervised learning.
 You can have a very small relative distance metric, but a large absolute distance metric.
 However, the reverse is not true, if you have a small absolute distance metric, you must have a low relative distance metric.
 The absolute distance metric is the more important one for the task we have at hand, due to the fact that we are trying to find the most similar job postings to a given query.
 That is, we want our job postings to remain in the relative same vector space as much as possible.

-It's important to note here that both of these metric's are relative metrics, and we don't have a ground truth (correct embedding) to compare them against.
+It's important to note here that both of these metrics are relative metrics, and we don't have a ground truth (correct embedding) to compare them against.
 In this case we are using the Full Description embedding $v_F$ as a ground truth.
 While this is sufficient for the moment, as we discussed above in [Anatomy of a Job Posting](#anatomy-of-a-job-posting), the full description contains information that is not pertinent to the underlying role, this means that the Full Description may not be he best embedding for the task at hand.

 With these two main metrics defined lets compare the results of some of our embedding methods: